pattonsgirl/CEG2350/Labs/Lab02/README.md

 ## Submission

 - In the Pilot Dropbox, paste the URL to the `Lab02` folder in your GitHub repo
-  - URL should look like: https://github.com/WSU-kduncan/ceg2350s24-YOURGITHUBUSERNAME/tree/main/Lab02.md
+  - URL should look like: https://github.com/WSU-kduncan/ceg2350s24-YOURGITHUBUSERNAME/tree/main/Lab02/README.md

 ## Rubric

-- Part 1 - 3 pts
+- Part 1 - 5 pts
 - Part 2 - 5 pts
-- Part 3 - 5 pts
-- Part 4 - 8 pts
+- Part 3 - 8 pts
-- Part 5 - 6 pts
+- Part 4 - 6 pts
-- Part 6 - 4 pts
+- Part 5 - 4 pts